1991 Soviet coup attempt: The Dissolution of the Soviet Union

 On 6 September, the newly created Soviet State Council recognized the independence of Estonia, Latvia and Lithuania.
 On 9 September, the Supreme Soviet of Tajikistan declared the independence of Tajikistan from the Soviet Union.
 Also in September, over 99% percent of voters in Armenia voted for independence of the republic in a referendum.
 The immediate aftermath of the vote was the Armenian Supreme Soviet's declaration of independence on 21 September.
 On 27 October, the Supreme Soviet of Turkmenistan declared the independence of Turkmenistan from the Soviet Union.
 On 1 December, Ukraine held a referendum, in which more than 90% of residents supported the Act of Independence of Ukraine.

 By November, the only Soviet Republics that had not declared independence were Russia, Kazakhstan and Uzbekistan.
 That same month, seven republics (Russia, Belarus, Kazakhstan, Uzbekistan, Kyrgyzstan, Turkmenistan, and Tajikistan) agreed to a new union treaty that would form a confederation called the Union of Sovereign States.
 However, this confederation never materialized.

-On 8 December, Boris Yeltsin, Leonid Kravchuk and Stanislav Shushkevich – the leaders of Russia, Ukraine, and Belarus (which had adopted the name in August 1991) – as well as the prime ministers of the three republics, met in Minsk, Belarus to sign the Belovezha Accords.
-The Accords declared that the Soviet Union had ceased to exist "as a subject of international law and geopolitical reality."
+On 8 December, Boris Yeltsin, Leonid Kravchuk and Stanislav Shushkevich – the leaders of Russia, Ukraine, and Belarus (which had adopted the name in August 1991) – as well as the prime ministers of the three republics, met in Minsk, Belarus, to sign the Belovezha Accords.
+The accords declared that the Soviet Union had ceased to exist "as a subject of international law and geopolitical reality".
 It repudiated the 1922 union treaty that established the Soviet Union and established the Commonwealth of Independent States (CIS) in the Union's place.
 On 12 December, the Supreme Soviet of the Russian SFSR ratified the accords and recalled the Russian deputies from the Supreme Soviet of the USSR.
-Although this has been interpreted as the moment that Russia seceded from the Union, Russia took the position that it was not possible to secede from a state that no longer existed.
+Although this has been interpreted as the moment that Russia seceded from the union, Russia took the position that it was not possible to secede from a state that no longer existed.
 The lower chamber of the Supreme Soviet, the Council of the Union, was forced to halt its operations, as the departure of the Russian deputies left it without a quorum.

 Doubts remained about the legitimacy of the 8 December accords, since only three republics took part.
 Thus, on 21 December in Alma-Ata, the Alma-Ata Protocol expanded the CIS to include Armenia, Azerbaijan, Moldova and the five republics of Central Asia.
-They also pre-emptively accepted Gorbachev's resignation.
+They also preemptively accepted Gorbachev's resignation.
 With 11 of the 12 remaining republics (all except Georgia) having agreed that the Union no longer existed, Gorbachev bowed to the inevitable and said he would resign as soon as the CIS became a reality (Georgia joined the CIS in 1993, only to withdraw in 2008 after its war with Russia; the three Baltic states were never a part of the commonwealth, instead joining both the European Union and NATO in 2004.)